Louvre Abu Dhabi and Richard Mille reveal jury for third annual art prize

 Souraya Noujaim will also be reprising her role as jury member.
 Noujaim is the director of the Islamic Arts department at Musee du Louvre in France and was formerly the director for scientific, curatorial and collections management at Louvre Abu Dhabi.

 Maya El Khalil, an independent curator and art adviser, is among the new members.
-The former founding director of Athr Gallery in Jeddah will also be curating Louvre Abu Dhabi Art Here 2023.
+The former founding director of Athr Gallery in Jeddah, she will also be curating Louvre Abu Dhabi Art Here 2023.

 “The opportunity to present work beneath Louvre Abu Dhabi's iconic dome is both a privilege and a challenge,” El Khalil said.
 “This is a masterfully realised space, where the structural perforations, light and shadow, water, and courtyards have established a distinctive atmosphere.